milkslurpee/startup/README.md

 - **Login** - Checkes credentials to see if user exists, and if the user does exists, it logs them into their account.
 - **Redeeming Points** - Allows user to use codes to redeem points.
 The points are saved to the user's account, and each code can only be used once by the user.
 - **Leaderboard** - Displays the user by their user and their points on the leaderboard.
+- **Testing for TA's** - If you'd like to test point redemption.
+One of the codes is "347159".
+It should award you points which are visible on the leaderboard. :)

 ---
 ## Design Images